tomsauv/ABGD_ASAP_dnadist/README.md

-# Running ABGD (the better way!)
+# Running ABGD/ASAP

-This tutorial will present how to run **Automated Barcode Gap Discovery** (or **ABGD**) to obtain species hypotheses (i.e. species delimitation analyses)

-Running ABGD can be confusing at first and interpreting its output is eventually prone to errors.
-In my opinion there is also a better way to run it with some upstream work, which you will have to do anyway to publish your results

-We will run ABGD using a matrix of pairwise distances extracted from branch lengths of a high quality tree (i.e. ML or Bayesian) rather than letting ABGD compute Jukes Cantor distances for us from a multiple alignment in FASTA format (by default)

-There are several advantages in getting our distance matrix from a pre-computed tree:
+There are several advantages in using a distance matrix from a pre-computed tree for species delimitation with ABGD/ASAP:<br/>

-1- We can use a more complex evolutionary model (e.g. GTR) to estimate distances more accurately<br/>
+1- We can use a complex evolutionary model (e.g. GTR) to better estimate distances between sequences<br/>
-Modelling may also help reduce the impact of potential sequence errors (e.g. from public data) on delimitation
+Such modelling may help reduce the impact of potential sequence errors on delimitation (e.g. from public data or your own data...)

 2- We can use an incomplete matrix to keep maximum sequence information (i.e. when sequences may vary slightly in length)